The operator theory contributes in different ways to a range of practical and theoretical questions in science.

 Contribution by OT

-4 Two definitions of ‘life’
+4 A new definition of ‘life’

 Challenge